gkoszegi/machine_learning_guide/README.md

   - [Sigmoid neurons](http://neuralnetworksanddeeplearning.com/chap1.html#sigmoid_neurons)
   - [Rectified linear units (page 170)](http://www.deeplearningbook.org/contents/mlp.html)
 - Gradient descent
-  - From [Chapter 1 of Michael Nielsen's book](http://neuralnetworksanddeeplearning.com/chap1.html#learning_with_gradient_descent) you can familiarize yourself with gradient descent.
-You will get to know what makes its stochastic version stochastic, what is a mini-batch, what are hyperparameters.
+  - Reading [Chapter 1 of Michael Nielsen's book](http://neuralnetworksanddeeplearning.com/chap1.html#learning_with_gradient_descent) you can familiarize yourself with gradient descent.
+You will get to know what makes its stochastic version stochastic, what a mini-batch is or what the hyperparameters are.
    - [Numerical computations](http://www.deeplearningbook.org/contents/numerical.html)
 - Back propagation
-  - For an introductory reading I also recommend [Chapter 2 of Michael Nielsen's book](http://neuralnetworksanddeeplearning.com/chap2.html)
+  - For an introductory reading I recommend [Chapter 2 of Michael Nielsen's book](http://neuralnetworksanddeeplearning.com/chap2.html)
   - You also have to read [Calculus on Computational Graphs: Backpropagation *on Colah's blog*](http://colah.github.io/posts/2015-08-Backprop/), it has beautiful illustrations that really helps imagine the process.

 ## ???